chiragakunosensei/Lab_1/README.md

 1. The attribute fields names appear at the top.
 Scroll across the table to view them all.
 Some important fields are:
       - `FACIL_NAME` which contains the name of the school
-      - `ENROLLMENT` which contains the number of students
+      - `ENROLL` which contains the number of students
       - `GRADE_LEVE` which contains the grade level of the school
       - `TYPE_SPECI` which indicates whether the school is run by the District (Philadelphia School District), or is a private,